adeola003/Budget_App/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 I would like to thank the Microverse community and the partners.
+I also give thanks to [Gregoire Vella on Behance](https://www.behance.net/gregoirevella), the author of [the original design](https://www.behance.net/gallery/31579789/Ballhead-App-(Free-PSDs)).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>